Onemind-Services-LLC/cloudmydc-docs/docs/Kubernetes Hosting/Kubernetes Cluster/Cluster Versions.md

 ## K8s Package Change Log

-You can check the source code of the **_[environment](/docs/Kubernetes%20Hosting/Kubernetes%20Cluster/Kubernetes%20Overview)_** package at GitHub.
+You can check the source code of the **_[Kubernetes Cluster](https://github.com/jelastic-jps/kubernetes)_** package at GitHub.
 You can overview changes in each of the versions by clicking on the required record in the list below.

 :::danger Note

 Implementation of new features/components for the **Kubernetes Cluster** solution (as well as stability testing) requires a certain amount of time.
-So, the package version is usually one or two minor releases behind the [Kubernetes upstream tags](https://cloudmydc.com/).
+So, the package version is usually one or two minor releases behind the [Kubernetes upstream tags](https://github.com/kubernetes/kubernetes/tags).

 :::